 The figure below shows the currently valid and future retirement ages in different countries.
 In countries with a flexible retirement age (Canada, Finland, Norway, Sweden and the US), the indicated retirement age is the lower age limit.

-Current retirement ages (2020)
+Current and future retirement ages